NAT traversal: STUN, TURN, ICE, what do they actually do?

 5389 slightly, but with no fundamental changes.

-Similarly, turn is updated in rfc 8656 and now is a method used by ice rather than a standalone solution.
+Similarly, turn is updated in rfc 8656 and now is a message protocol used by ice rather than a standalone solution.